Temporary migrant worker exploitation review

 We also established a consultation group representing migrants, businesses, unions and international students.
 The group has provided perspectives as the review developed ideas.

-Even though the Temporary Migrant Worker Exploitation Review focuses on temporary migrant workers, including international students, many of the proposals to reduce their exploitation could benefit everyone in work, including New Zealand permanent residents and citizens.
-They will also benefit employers, businesses and the economy.
+Even though this Temporary Migrant Worker Exploitation Review focuses on temporary migrant workers, including international students, many of the proposals to reduce their exploitation could benefit everyone in work, including New Zealand perm

-MBIE will report back to the Minister of Immigration and Workplace Relations and Safety in early 2020 on the results of the consultation process and with final proposals for change.
+The Minister of Immigration and Workplace Relations and Safety will report back to Cabinet in early 2020 on the results of the consultation process and with final proposals for change.

 We expect to publish a summary of the consultation feedback in the first half of 2020.